joboccara/my-media-store/instructions/iteration1.md

 # Iteration 1: compute price

 Now we want to make money!
 Let's add some price to our items.
-Product price is available as a standalone endpoint, returning only the price for the required product.
+Product price is available as a standalone endpoint (`product_prices_controller`), returning only the price for the required product.

-Here are the pricing options we want to use:
+Here are the pricing rules we want to use:

 - books: we have a `BOOK_PURCHASE_PRICE` environment variable, just add +25% to compute the price
 - images: the price is always 7